matheus2740/desafioluizalabs/README.md

 The API Blueprint is a format for specifying APIs, available as a superset of markdown.
 Any markdown rendered should be able to read the doc, but for best results use the NPM package `aglio`.

-A pre-rendered is also available as HTML.
+A pre-rendered version is also available as HTML (docs/docs.html).

 # CODING, FRAMEWORK AND STYLE NOTES: